 if you would like to see this card in action please check out my Facebook page https://www.facebook.com/groups/MyMessyCraftroom/ please feel free to join if you would like to share your own crafty creations.

 So I was keeping with a Black, White and Red colour pallet with this card, I really wanted the red to pop when I used it on the inside so I only had a little bit on the outside.
 The cardstock used is from Stampin Up and the colours are listed in the description below.

-The die set used for the mechanism is the Karen Burniston Upsy Daisy pop up die set, and I used her VIDEO to help with the assembly, I recommend checking out the VIDEO to get the mechanism correct. (her video shows the original version of using this dieset, if you watch until the end she does a version she calls the Diamond Slide, this is closer to the card that I made, she uses 3 squares, I used 4).
+The die set used for the mechanism is the Karen Burniston Upsy Daisy die set, and I used her video to help with the assembly, I recommend checking out the video to get the mechanism correct Her video can be found on the product page linked above. (her video shows the original version of using this dieset, if you watch until the end she does a version she calls the Diamond Slide, this is closer to the card that I made, she uses 3 squares, I used 4).

 This is where my frustration began.
 I wanted there to be a Harlequin style background and I wanted it in Black and White.
 So I wanted to ink up an embossing plate with black ink, emboss, and get the desired background, well nope.
 First I tried Craft ink and it turned out grey, and I am out of refill, then I tried classic ink, and even with the refill added to the ink pad, it to turned out grey, so then I tried Versa Mark with Black embossing powder, and even with an embossing anti static pouch I still got black embossing powder EVERYWHERE so it wasn’t a clean image,it was BLACK but splotchy in areas, but then I thought “the font was going to be random and imperfect, so let’s use an imperfect background”.
 So I continued on……